shoefer/shoefer.github.io/_posts/2015-12-29-learning-functions.markdown

 ---
-layout: intuds_post
+layout: intuitivemi_post
 title:  "Learning Functions from Data: A Primer"
 date:   2015-12-29 23:00:00
-categories: intuds
+categories: intuitivemi
 tags: machine learning, statistical learning
 comments: true
-intuds-weight: 5
+intuitivemi-weight: 5
-intuds-category: Learning from Data
+intuitivemi-category: Learning from Data
 ---

-In the introductory articles we have learned that [data is a bunch of numbers](/intuds/2015/07/19/data-numbers-representations.html) encoding some information, and that data can be multi-dimensional which makes them live in [vector spaces](/intuds/2015/07/25/vector-spaces.html).
+In the introductory articles we have learned that [data is a bunch of numbers](/intuitivemi/2015/07/19/data-numbers-representations.html) encoding some information, and that data can be multi-dimensional which makes them live in [vector spaces](/intuitivemi/2015/07/25/vector-spaces.html).
-We have also looked at the core competence of machine intelligence: applying functions  [functions](/intuds/2015/12/28/functions.html) to data.
+We have also looked at the core competence of machine intelligence: applying functions  [functions](/intuitivemi/2015/12/28/functions.html) to data.
 In this and the following posts we will look at the most powerful tool of machine intelligence: learning functions from data.

 The roadmap is as follows.
 In this article, we will understand why learning function from data is in principle rather straightforward.
 Indeed, at the end of this article we will have a developed a very simple learning method.